Corum (watchmakers): Coin Watch

+The Coin Watch was launched in 1964.
+Ultra-thin and without a bezel, it is distinguished by a dial crafted from an American $20 Double Eagle gold coin.
 Corum has produced coin watches for over fifty years, with automatic, manual wind or quartz movements.
 They are available with a $20 Double eagle, $10 or $5 “Liberty” coin for a dial.
 They are also available with a diamond bezel.
+Over the decades, the Coin Watch has been worn by numerous political and cultural figures, including several Presidents of the United States.

 Artisan Timepieces

 The Corum Artisan watch line is defined by dials depicting wild animals, exotic locales, or historic scenes.
 These are limited edition watches.

+More broadly, many Corum watches have been worn by international celebrities, especially between the 1980s and 2000s.
+Among the personalities associated with Corum are Elvis Presley, several U.S. presidents, Robert De Niro, Johnny Depp, Naomi Campbell, Jackie Chan, Cristiano Ronaldo, Andy Voirol, and Mike Tyson.